canonical/craft-cli/docs/howtos.rst

 The library provides two fixtures that simplifies the testing of code using the Emitter when using ``pytest``.

-One of the fixtures (``init_emitter``) is even set with ``autouse=True``, so it will automatically initialize the Emitter and tear it down after each test.
+One of the fixtures (``init_emitter``) is even set with ``autouse=True``, so it will automatically initialise the Emitter and tear it down after each test.
 This way there is nothing special you need to do in your code when testing it, just use it.

 The other fixture (``emitter``) is very useful to test code interaction with Emitter.
 It provides an internal recording emitter that has several methods which help to test its usage.